The objective is simple: to provide TLC Teddies to all of the Accident and Emergency Units and Child Hospices within the

 It’s as simple as that!

-To date we as a Province have donated over 50,000 Teddies to the A&E Departments within the Province of Durham with very positive feedback from the staff and parents of child patients, who have expressed their appreciation.
+To date we as a Province have donated nearly 80,000 Teddies to the A&E Departments within the Province of Durham with very positive feedback from the staff and parents of child patients, who have expressed their appreciation.

 Benefits for the Community and Freemasonry